iloveenergydrinks/everling/README.md

-# TaskManager - Minimalist Task Management
+# Everling.io - Know Before It Matters

-A beautifully simple task management system with SMS reminders and email integration.
+The most minimal task manager that learns what matters to you.
+Minimalism meets intelligence.

 ## ✨ Features